If you've found your way to this article, you're likely already familiar with the WhatsApp Business platform and its two primary APIs:

 Free Entry Point Conversations on WhatsApp Business API

-Besides 1,000 free Service conversations per month, you can make customers get in touch with you using tools that can drive more organic awareness to your WhatsApp number.
-For example, you can add your WhatsApp number to your website, email signature, or QR code on your product, or use paid channels such as Click to WhatsApp Ads or Facebook’s Call-to-Action buttons.
+Besides the free Service conversations, you can use tools to make customers get in touch with you and drive more organic awareness of your WhatsApp number.
+For example, you can add your WhatsApp number to your website, email signature, or QR code on your product or use paid channels such as Click to WhatsApp Ads or Facebook’s Call-to-Action buttons.
 These paid tools are also known as Free Entry Point conversations.

 When a customer initiates a message through one of the provided free entry points, it also opens a 24-hour customer service window.
 Within this time, you can respond with a free-form message at no cost.
 Keep in mind that once you send a response, the messaging window extends to 72 hours.